Where to Find Help

-The helping hand extra credit assignment provides bonus points for students who are caught helping other students in the class Discord channel.
+The helping hand extra credit assignment provides bonus points for students who are caught helping other students in the class Ed Discussions.

-`var c = 4;`) to enclose code snippets to format them as programming code, and triple backtick marks to enclose multiline code comments (
+`var c = 4;`) to enclose code snippets to format them as programming code, and triple backtick marks to enclose multiple lines of code (

-Discord is the preferred communication medium for the course because 1) you will generally get a faster response than email, and 2) writing code in email is a terrible experience, both to write and to read.
-Discord’s support of markdown syntax makes including code comments much easier on both of us.
+Ed Discussions is the preferred communication medium for the course because 1) you will generally get a faster response than email, and 2) writing code in email is a terrible experience, both to write and to read.
+Ed Discussions’s support of markdown syntax makes including code comments much easier on both of us.

-However, if you have issues with Discord, feel free to email one of the instructors directly if you are unable to post directly on Discord itself for some reason.
+However, if you have issues with Ed Discussions, feel free to email one of the instructors directly if you are unable to post directly on Ed Discussions itself for some reason.

 If you have issues with the technical content of the course, specifically related to completing the tutorials and projects, there are several resources available to you.
 First and foremost, make sure you consult the vast amount of material available in the course modules, including the links to resources.
 Usually, most answers you need can be found there.

 If you are still stuck or unsure of where to go, the next best thing is to post your question on Discord, or review existing discussions for a possible answer.
 You can find the link to the left of this video.
 As discussed earlier, the instructors, TAs, and fellow students can all help answer your question quickly.